dropdog/docs/docs/development.md

  - After each successful release there will be a new **make file** from existing files/configuration.
  - Modules that are used for development (devel, masquarade etc) will be commited to Github but **they will not be imported to the make file** except if they are requirements for any of the modules of the distribution.
  - If you need a publish a branch that should NOT be merged use this naming pattern ```no-merge-[branch_name]```.
+ - If you want to see what are the raw git commands running after a git-flow command add the `--showcommands` argument at the end.

 ### VCS - Git commit best practices
 [Git Commit](https://git-scm.com/docs/git-commit) messages are so important for a good team collaboration as also as for a sustainable development workflow.